 Both homeowners and tenants alike stated that they don’t trust estate agents to inform them about the negative aspects of a property.
 But, where has this distrust come from?

-There are plenty of things a buyer can do to get the most from an estate agent, these include:
+There are plenty of things a buyer can do to get the most from an estate agent, including:

 • Be nice – try to build some rapport with the agent